Empower Your Practice

 A SaaS EHR is delivered entirely over the internet on a subscription basis.
 You do not install anything on local machines or rent a dedicated server.
 Instead, you pay a recurring monthly or annual fee to access the software through a web browser or app.
 The vendor manages all infrastructure, security, updates, and compliance in the background.

-SaaS EHR is currently the most popular model for small to mid-sized practices.
 Because there is no hardware to buy and no installation required, the upfront cost is minimal.
 Updates are pushed automatically, so your team always works on the latest version without any disruption.
+This makes SaaS and cloud-based EHRs the best EHR for small practices looking to minimize upfront costs.

 Pros